Evacuation Day (New York): Background

 Following the significant losses at the Battle of Long Island on August 27, 1776, General George Washington and the Continental Army retreated across the East River by benefit of both a retreat and holding action by well-trained Maryland Line troops at Gowanus Creek and Canal and a night fog which obscured the barges and boats evacuating troops to Manhattan Island.
 On September 15, 1776, the British flag replaced the American atop Fort George, where it was to remain until Evacuation Day.

 Washington's Continentals subsequently withdrew north and west out of the town and following the Battle of Harlem Heights and later action at the river forts of Fort Washington and Fort Lee on the northwest corner of the island along the Hudson River on November 16, 1776, evacuated Manhattan Island.
 They headed north for Westchester County, fought a delaying action at White Plains, and retreated across New Jersey in the New York and New Jersey campaign.

 For the remainder of the American Revolutionary War, much of what is now Greater New York was under British control.
 New York City (occupying then only the southern tip of Manhattan, up to what is today Chambers Street), became, under Admiral of the Fleet Richard Howe, Lord Howe and his brother Sir William Howe, General of the British Army, the British political and military center of operations in British North America.
 David Mathews was Mayor of New York during the occupation.
 Many of the civilians who continued to reside in town were Loyalists.

 On September 21, 1776, the city suffered a devastating fire of an uncertain origin after the evacuation of Washington's Continental Army at the beginning of the occupation.
 With hundreds of houses destroyed, many residents had to live in makeshift housing built from old ships.
 In addition, over 10,000 Patriot soldiers and sailors died on prison ships in New York waters (Wallabout Bay) during the occupation—more Patriots died on these ships than died in every single battle of the war, combined.
 These men are memorialized, and many of their remains are interred, at the Prison Ship Martyrs' Monument in Fort Greene Park, Brooklyn.

+During the British occupation, New York City became "an island of freedom in a sea of slavery" due to the Philipsburg Proclamation, which allowed all Patriot-owned slaves to escape to British lines and become free.
+The city became a haven for fugitive slaves from New York, New Jersey, Connecticut, Virginia, the Carolinas, and Georgia.
+In New York City, freed slaves found work as construction workers or as servants, cooks, and laundresses for the British garrison; "[for] the first time in their lives, they received wages and were effectively treated as free, although their ultimate fate remained uncertain."
+Major influxes of Black refugees arrived to the city after the British evacuation of Philadelphia in 1778 and the Franco-American victory at the siege of Yorktown in 1781.